Menu Top

 A circle with centre O.

-TP and TQ are tangents drawn from an external point T to the circle.
+TP and TQ are tangents to the circle from an external point T.

 To Find:

-Therefore, the radius OP is perpendicular to the tangent TP at point P, and the radius OQ is perpendicular to the tangent TQ at point Q.
+Therefore, the radius OP is perpendicular to the tangent TP, and the radius OQ is perpendicular to the tangent TQ.

 $\angle OPT = 90^\circ$